Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Introduction

 \section{Introduction}

 ``The Internet was built without a way to know who and what you are connecting to''~\citep[p.~1]{cameron2005laws}.
 Owing to this absence of a standardized identity layer, there is currently a ``patchwork'' of solutions for the digital identification and authentication of individuals.
-The arguably most prominent approach involves creating an account -- including a user name and a password -- for each single service that one uses on the internet~\citep{preukschat2021ssi}.
-This renders identity attributes largely non-transferable, i.e., they can be used only in interactions with the service provider, website, or company that created or requested them during registration and usage~\citep{sedlmeir2022ssidps}.
-Besides the tedious task of repeatedly filling registration forms, many individuals also struggle with managing their dozens or hundreds of user names and passwords in a secure way~\citep{bonneau2012quest}.
-Even if users can cope with the secure management of their accounts, many processes that require verifiable data from, e.g., a government-issued ID~card, involve additional time-consuming and costly verification-related processes, such as video calls~\citep{sedlmeir2021digitalidentities,lacity2022self,preukschat2021ssi,strueker2021SSI}.
-Identity providers in federated identity management offer end users a more convenient alternative with their single sign-on services.
-They store users' identity data and forward it to relying parties such as service providers on the users' request~\citep{maler2008venn}.
-Yet, the cross-domain aggregation of identity information and use-related metadata raises significant economic, privacy, and security risks~\citep{sedlmeir2021digitalidentities,bernabe2020aries}.
-Already in~1984, the cryptographer David Chaum hypothesized that electronic identification may lead to ``sophisticated marketing techniques that rely on profiles of individuals [...] being used to manipulate public opinion and elections''~\citep[p.~1044]{chaum1985security}.
-Collecting and trading identity data has indeed become a real business with very real threats, as the well-known Cambridge Analytica scandal that abused identity information collected by Facebook indicates~\citep{doward2017did, kitchgaessner2017cambridge}.
-Users' strive for a more convenient digital identity management hence exposes them to mechanisms such as microtargeting that political parties or companies could use to control the content individuals consume~\citep{zuiderveen2018online}.
-Moreover, many physical identity documents are still not available in machine-readable form in this paradigm, although companies such as Apple and Google have started to explore these opportunities~\citep{verge2022googlewallet}.
+The arguably most prominent approach involves creating an account -- including a user name and a password -- for each service users interact with on the internet~\citep{preukschat2021ssi}.
+However, many individuals struggle with managing their dozens or hundreds of user names and passwords in a secure way~\citep{bonneau2012quest}.
+Moreover, identity attributes are largely non-transferable, i.e., they can be used only in interactions with the service provider, website, or company that created or requested them during registration and usage~\citep{sedlmeir2022ssidps}.
+Besides the tedious task of repeatedly filling registration forms, many processes that require verifiable data from, e.g., a government-issued ID~card or a university diploma, involve additional time-consuming and costly verification-related processes like video calls~\citep{sedlmeir2021digitalidentities,lacity2022self,preukschat2021ssi}.